objectionary/lints/src/main/resources/org/eolang/motives/design/no-attribute-formation.md

 # No attribute formation

-It's not recommended to have formation without void attributes.
+Formations without void attributes are not recommended.
 Such formations are similar to [Utility classes] in Java.

 Incorrect: